 No, you do not need to submit a separate application to the Clinical Psychology program.
 The Graduate School application will suffice.

-No, only GRE General scores are required for admission.
+No, GRE scores are not required for admission.

 Yes, it is recommended that you identify at least one faculty member whose research area interests you.